For the month of February...

-Beginning in January, the children should now be writing both their first and last name on all of their papers.
+As of January, the children are expected to be writing both their first and last name on all of their papers.
 Numbers written backwards will now be marked incorrect as the children should be looking over their papers before they hand then in, checking their work for any mistakes, and then correcting the errors.
 This is a habit that will serve them well as they move on to the upper grades.

 **In all areas, neatness counts.
 We should not be rushing through things sloppily, coloring carelessly, nor writing without using the lines to form letters properly